api2cart/scala-sdk/docs/WebhookApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = WebhookApi("https://api.api2cart.com/v1.1")
-    val params: String = id,entity,callback,fields // String | Set this parameter in order to choose which entity fields you want to retrieve

     val start: Int = 0 // Int | This parameter sets the number from which you want to get entities

     val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250